maxplanck-ie/snakepipes/docs/content/workflows/ncRNAseq.rst

 ------------------

 The only requirement is a directory of gzipped fastq files.
 Files could be single or paired end, and the read extensions could be modified using the keys in the ``defaults.yaml`` file below.
+Alternatively, bam files can be used as input.
+The input folder containing the bam files can be passed to `-i` and `--fromBAM` must be specified as well.
+Bam file extention can be specified with `--bamExt`.

 .. _ncRNAconfig: